rx290/MSDS_Bahria/Second_Semester/BDA_FInals_Notes.md

     Hadoop framework consists of:
       - Common (utilities)
+        - Provides libraries and utilities for tasks like file handling, networking, and compression.
+        - Acts as a foundation for other Hadoop components.

       - HDFS (Hadoop Distributed File System)
+        - A distributed storage system that splits data into smaller chunks (blocks) and stores them across multiple machines.
+        - Allows for scalable and fault-tolerant data storage

       - YARN (Yet Another Resource Negotiator)
+        - Manages resources (like memory and CPU) across the Hadoop cluster.
+        - Enables multiple data processing frameworks (like MapReduce, Spark, and Flink) to run on the same cluster.

       - MapReduce (processing)
+        - A programming model and framework for processing large datasets in parallel.
+        - Breaks down complex tasks into smaller, manageable chunks (maps and reduces) that can be executed across the cluster.

 ### Why was Hadoop needed?